Microlocal categories over Novikov rings: Sheaf quantizations

 \begin{lemma} For any sheaf quantizations $\cE_1, \cE_2\in \mu(X;u<c)$ of a given brane structure $\bm{L}$ for some $c\in \bR_{>0}\cup \lc\infty \rc$, there exists $c'$ such that $r_{cc'}(\cE_1)\cong r_{cc'}(\cE_2)$. \end{lemma} \begin{proof} Since they are isomorphic on $\{u=0\}$ as global sections of sheaves of \eqref{eq:antimicro}, we can lift the isomorphism for small $c'$.
 This completes the proof. \end{proof}

 Let us suppose that $X$ is sufficiently Weinstein.
 If needed, we perturb it to have a Lagrangian skeleton $\bL$.
 We have the projection $p\colon L\rightarrow \bL$.
-We further perturb $L$ to satisfy the following: There exists an open covering $\{ U_i\}$ of $\bL$ such that each $U_i$ and each connected component of $p^{-1}(U_i)$ are contractible.
+We further perturb $L$ to satisfy the following: There exists an open covering $\{ U_i\}_i$ of $\bL$ such that each $U_i$ and each connected component of $p^{-1}(U_i)$ are contractible.
 We work with this setup.
+A Lagrangian brane $\bm{L}$ defines a section of $\mush_{\Lim}(\Lim)$.
+We denote the endomorphism sheaf by $\muhom(\bm{L},\bm{L})$.